-Northampton County Historical Society Building.
-In it are housed a number of exhibits, including a window taken from the old courthouse, the steering wheel and bell from the ill-fated ship, Alfred Thomas, and a sword found on the line of march of General Sullivan's expedition to New York to quell the Iroquois uprising, and numerous other relics.
+Mixsell Illick House (which served as the Northampton County Historical Society Building through 2010).
+Now housed at the Sigal Museum are a number of exhibits, including a window taken from the old courthouse, the steering wheel and bell from the ill-fated ship, Alfred Thomas, and a sword found on the line of march of General Sullivan's expedition to New York to quell the Iroquois uprising, and numerous other relics.

-The old brick building was erected in 1833 and rests on a stone base and has a sloping slate roof with dormer windows in front.
+The old brick building was erected in 1833 and rests on a stone base and has a sloping slate roof with \\\\\ dormer windows in front.
 The old weather beaten wing in the back is enclosed by an antique cast iron fence, with a grapevine pattern.
 The interior, in conformity with the outside, has neat white baseboards throughout, 5 marble fireplaces, old portraits, and prints hung on the buff walls.
 Hanging in the lobby is an old wrought brass chandelier.
 A finely carved colonial staircase leads from the lobby to the second floor, where there are Indian, Colonial, Revolutionary War, Civil War, and other period exhibits.